Fort Dodge, Iowa minor league baseball history: Iowa State League 1904–1906, 1912

 Minor league baseball play began in Fort Dodge in 1904, when the Fort Dodge Gypsum Eaters became charter members of the eight–team Iowa State League.
 The gypsum references in the Fort Dodge team monikers refer to the strong gypsum industry in Fort Dodge.

-The Gypsum Eaters ended the 1904 season with a record of 57–52, finishing 5th in the Iowa State League under manager Frank Boyle, who would manage the team for three seasons.
+In their first season of play, the Gypsum Eaters ended the 1904 season with a record of 57–52, placing fifth in the Iowa State League, playing the season under manager Frank Boyle, who would manage the team for three seasons.
 The 1904 Iowa State League Final standings included the champion Ottumwa Snappers 70–36, Waterloo Microbes 64–43, Marshalltown Grays 60–49, Keokuk Indians 58–50, Fort Dodge Gypsum Eaters 57–52, Boone Coal Miners 50–61, Oskaloosa Quakers 38–69 and Burlington River Rats 36–73.
 Home season attendance for Fort Dodge was 13,582, an average of 249 per game.

 The franchise was renamed to the Fort Dodge Gypsumites for the 1905 the Iowa State League season.
 The team held a naming contest prior to the 1905 season.
-Over thirty names were submitted and it was noted that "Gypsumites" was "appropriate and unique" to Fort Dodge, due to the local industry.
+Over thirty names were submitted, and it was noted that "Gypsumites" was "appropriate and unique" to Fort Dodge, due to the local industry.
 The name was submitted by L.A.
 Thorson.
-The Fort Dodge Gypsumites finished the 1905 season with a record of 73–49, finishing in 2nd place in the regular season standings, 2.5 games behind the champion Ottumwa Snappers.
+The Fort Dodge Gypsumites finished their 1905 season with a record of 73–49, finishing in second place in the regular season standings, 2.5 games behind the champion Ottumwa Snappers.
 Frank Boyle again served as manager.
 Season attendance was 19,270, an average of 316 per home game.

-The 1906 Fort Dodge Gypsumites finished 3rd in the Iowa State League.
-The Gypsumites finished with a 68–49 record, 6.5 games behind the 1st place Burlington Pathfinders, playing under manager Frank Boyle.
+The 1906 Fort Dodge Gypsumites placed third in the Iowa State League final standings.
+The Gypsumites finished with a 68–49 record, 6.5 games behind the first place Burlington Pathfinders, playing under manager Frank Boyle.
 The Fort Dodge franchise folded from the Iowa State League following the 1906 season.

-The Fort Dodge Boosters returned to play in the 1912 Independent level five–team Iowa State League.
-The Boosters ended the 1912 season with a record of 34–25, finishing 2nd in the Iowa State League, 1.0 game behind the 1st place Mason City Cementmakers.
+In 1912, the Fort Dodge Boosters returned the city to minor league play as franchise became members the Independent level five–team Iowa State League.
+The Boosters ended the 1912 season with a record of 34–25, placing second in the Iowa State League, 1.0 game behind the first place Mason City Cementmakers.
 Conrad Collins was the 1912 manager.
-In the Playoffs, the Estherville, Iowa team defeated the Fort Dodge Boosters 4 games to 1.
+In the playoffs, the Estherville, Iowa team defeated the Fort Dodge Boosters 4 games to 1.
 The Iowa State League folded after the 1912 season.